Computing BSc (Hons)

 International Students enquiries

-Our Computing degree gives you the opportunity to explore different ideas, developing innovate solutions of improvements to current issues in the computing industry.
-You’ll be given an insight into the computing industry, investigating the wide reaching influences that computers and computing technology have on the world, while making contributions to help find your place within the industry.
-This programmes covers the fundamental principles that are key to computing technology and its various uses.
+Our BSc Computing degree gives you the opportunity to explore different ideas, developing innovative solutions of improvements to current issues in the computing industry.
+This Computing degree will give you an insight into the computing industry, investigating the wide-reaching influences that computers and computing technology have on the world, while making contributions to help find your ideal path for a career in Computing.
+This computer course programme covers the fundamental principles that are key to computing technology and its various uses.

 - Opportunity to specialize in one of the seven available pathways.